vovanshu/OpenRGBSwitcherByAppPlugin/readme.md

 # Plugin for switch profile/effects on foreground application
-# Based on Scheduler Plugin
+## Based on the Scheduler Plugin
-# Write and tested on Windows platform!
+Write and tested on Windows platform!

 # Scheduler Plugin